Aadith011/Assignment_7/README.md

 # Assignment_7

-A simple resume built using HTML, CSS, and JavaScript(Using NodeJS).
+A simple website built using HTML, CSS, and JavaScript(Using NodeJS).